KungPaoMeow/Group-32-TA/Assignment-3/readme-a3.md

-## How to run the starter project
+## How to run the project

-1. Make sure you are in the root directory of the project.
+1. Make sure you are in the `flask_app` directory.
-2. In the root directory, create a virtual environment by running the following command:
+2. Create a virtual environment by running the following command:

     ```bash
     python3 -m venv venv